griimnak/HardcorePlus/README.md

 Once a user has ran out of hearts, they are perma dead.

-###### Users can now restore their max hp by killing the ender dragon.
+[May 1 2019]

+- increased weakness after death to 3 minutes 30 sec
+- hardcoreplus commands are accessible from server console now
+- if hardcore is not set in server.properties console will be notified

+- fixed bug with setmax command always settings to 10 hearts
+- fixed bug with fire and potion effects persisting after death
+- fixed bug with setmax command allowing use of negative numbers
+- fixed bug with setmax command allowing use of invalid numbers

 [May 15 2019]

+- Users can now restore their max hp by killing the ender dragon.
 - Added blood effect on hit
 - Corrected creeper instakill bug
 - Added sound effect to death
 - Added admin permission
 - Enderdragon kill event
 - Started admin commands

 [May 13 2019]

 - Changed health lost from 1 to 2 hearts.
 - Changed DeathEvent to EntityDamagedEvent
 - Death is no longer announced.
 - "Dream" effect created.

 <details>
   <summary>View old media</summary>